samc/timergg/README.md

-# TIMER GG
+# TIMER.GG
-Voice activated summoner spell and objective timer for League of Legends
+A voice activated summoner spell and objective timer for League of Legend -